1805 Info 5a for John Crompton

 Walter J. Tibbits Boarder U 12 Scholar Notts, Broadholme

-The fact that John HT Tibbits could afford to send two of his sons to boarding school suggests that he had a substantial income from his 230 acre farm.
+The fact that John HT TIBBITS could afford to send two of his sons to boarding school suggests that he had a substantial income from his 230 acre farm.
 This affluence may account for the grandeur of Fred and Mary Agnes' first home in Hull.

 1891 Census Sun/Mon 5/6th April 1891